commed-it/docs/27-oct/doc.md

 In this module we will have the models that have the responsability of creating formal offers.
 The most important model is the FormalOffer, which contains the necessary information to create the unsigned PDF, as well as the current PDF.
 It iterates with different versions between the enterprise that offers the service and the one that wants to buy them, related to the times the formal offer is sent in the chat.
 At the end, the signed PDF will be agreed upon and signed by both enterprises.

-**< ??????????????????????????? >**

-**TODO: REFACTOR**

-Upon generating the requirements of the FormalOffer, it was said that different countracts could be provided so that they have been made with the same product, as in most cases, they will be similar.
+It was required a feature to provide some kind of template in the Formal Offer for the users.
+The ideal product is to have some kind of Natural Language Processing service that tries to create a Formal Offer based on previous formal offers and the messages in the chat.
+But, this task required a data to train the model that the application will not have in the next few years.
+Meanwhile, the previous contract of the same product could be given as a template.
+For this reason, it is needed a relation between the Product model and the FormalOffer model.

-The problem was that when the clients start their chat they have some time to discuss how and what should be inside the formal offer in a period of time.
+The problem is that when the clients start a chat for a product, a Formal Offer is not created after some time.
+Additionaly, there is no guarantee that a formal offer will be created for every chat that has been launched.
 For this reason, it was decided that creating a model that has a chat related to them and the product would be better than storing it in a FormalOffer that all the other values are Null.
 With this solution in mind, the Encounter model was created.

-**</ ??????????????????????????? >**

 <a id="orgc6dbfff"></a>
 # Web application